Cook Islands Currency

 There are approximately sixteen ATMs around Rarotonga and two on Aitutaki, but no ATM facilities on any of the other islands.

-To get the best deal when spending on card or withdrawing money in the Cook Islands, don’t forget to use the Wise debit card to avoid sneaky exchange rate markups and excessive fees.
+To get the best deal when spending on card or withdrawing money in the Cook Islands, don’t forget to use the Wise travel money card to avoid sneaky exchange rate markups and excessive fees.

 Cook Islands currency services.

 Use our currency converter to see how much your money is worth in New Zealand dollar and familiarise yourself with the mid-market rate before your trip.

 Need to send GBP to the Cook Islands?
 Use Wise for fast, low-cost, and secure online money transfers from the United Kingdom to the Cook Islands.

 See the best New Zealand dollar exchange rates